 Throughout the remainder of the coronavirus pandemic and the State of Emergency, City Council has given authorization for all boards and commissions to meet virtually once a month for up to 3 hours (no limit on Council and Planning Commission meetings).
 Council has also approved one sub-committee meeting per month for up to six boards on a first come, first served basis.
 All meetings, except Ad-hoc task force meetings, must be coordinated with the City's Communications Department.
 Ad-hoc meetings will be supported by staff liaisons.

 The City of Charlottesville is currently accepting applications for Boards and Commissions with vacancies.
-Applications are due by June 10, 2022, unless otherwise noted.
-City Council will make boards appointments during the June 21, 2022 council meeting.
+Applications are due by December 9, 2022, unless otherwise noted.
+City Council will make board appointments during the December 19, 2022 council meeting.

 Application: Completing the online form is the most common and preferred way to apply for membership on a board or commission; however, a PDF version is also available.
 Click HERE for the PDF.

 The Charlottesville City Council makes appointments to Boards & Commissions on a quarterly basis, unless Council approves a one-off appointment cycle.
 Vacancies must be advertised for a minimum of 30 days, and Council may extend an application deadline as deemed necessary.